Tyrone Sconce by Robert Abbey

 If you have the space, choose a decorative fixture for your ceiling light.
 Small chandeliers and semi flush ceiling lights can set a relaxed and romantic mood when the other bathroom lights are turned off.

-You could even add a small lamp if there’s extra room on your bathroom counter.
+You could even add a small portable lamp if there’s extra room on your bathroom counter.